Clifton Hill, Niagara Falls: Wax museums

 The first wax museum in Niagara Falls was Louis Tussaud's Waxworks, which opened in 1949.
 In September 2000, the museum left its original location towards the bottom of the hill, opening in a new location just above the hill on Victoria Avenue in 2005.
 The museum, the largest wax museum in Canada, imitates the wax museums of Louis Tussaud's great-grandmother Madame Tussaud, as the figures are placed within reach of its visitors.
 Figures represented in the museum include actors, music artists, politicians, fictional characters from film and television, and historical figures.
 Unlike its predecessor, the new location does not feature a torture chamber, but instead contains a gated section displaying characters from popular horror films.

 Located at the bottom of Clifton Hill, across the street from the original Louis Tussauds, is the Movieland Wax Museum of the Stars, which displays celebrities from movies, music, and television.
 Unlike Louis Tussauds, where most of the figures are placed together in large galleries, the majority of the figures displayed here are in contained displays decorated to resemble famous movie scenes, and are dressed as their respective fictional characters.
 Most of the figures are behind glass or out of reach.
-At the end of the museum is an interactive hall of horrors that acts as a small haunted house attraction, complete with a mirror maze, animatronic figures, and a mechanical replica of an electric chair that shakes and blows smoke.
-The museum's exit formerly ushered visitors into a wax hand studio and gift shop, which was removed during the COVID-19 lockdown.
+At the end of the museum is an interactive hall of horrors that acts as a small haunted house attraction, complete with Horror movie characters from movies like Aliens and It and a mechanical replica of an electric chair that shakes and blows smoke.
+The museum's exit formerly ushered visitors into a wax hand studio and gift shop, which was removed during the COVID-19 lockdown, It now exits to a room with many figures from different superhero films and even a display for Pirates of the Caribbean.
 In 2005, the museum relocated out of what is now the glow-in-the-dark Wizard's Golf miniature golf to its present, larger location, which had been home to the now-closed Circus World arcade and gift shop from 1984 until 2001.

 The Clifton Hill district has been home to a number of other, smaller wax museums in the past.
 The Rock Legends Wax Museum stood on the current site of the Locomoland Model Train Miniature World display, near the corner of Centre St and Victoria Ave, at the top of Clifton Hill.
 It featured over 70 musical (mostly rock and roll) artists from the 20th and 21st centuries.
 The museum exited into a rock music-themed gift shop called Rockworld, which still exists and displays some figurines from the former museum, which closed in late 2019.

 The Criminals Hall of Fame Wax Museum, established in 1977, featured 40 wax figures of notorious criminal figures from history, such as Jack the Ripper and Elizabeth Báthory, as well as some fictional characters from horror movies.
 The attraction closed in 2014 and is now a discount souvenir store.